Samson-Git/Workshop---Reat-Native-with-Expo/Exercises.md

 const [dataCoins, setDataCoins] = React.useState([{name: 'BTC', value: '10000'}, {name: 'ETH', value: '600'}]);
 ```

-We should just call the component `ListCoins` and provide him the data in your `app` component.
+You should just call the component `ListCoins` and provide him the data in your `app` component.

 Example: